 What is Pressure-Treated Pine Fencing?

-Cedar vs. Pine: A Head-to-Head Comparison
+Cedar vs. Pine: Side-by-Side Comparison

 | Feature | Cedar | Pressure-Treated Pine |